shapely/shapely/docs/manual.rst

 specifically, computational geometry.

-Shapely is a Python package for set-theoretic analysis and manipulation of planar features using (via Python's :mod:`ctypes` module) functions from the well known and widely deployed GEOS_ library.
+Shapely is a Python package for set-theoretic analysis and manipulation of planar features using functions from the well known and widely deployed GEOS_ library.
 GEOS, a port of the `Java Topology Suite`_ (JTS), is the geometry engine of the PostGIS_ spatial extension for the PostgreSQL RDBMS.
 The designs of JTS and GEOS are largely